 - a.
 Review and discuss the Corporation's quarterly and annual financial statements, including disclosures made in "Management's Discussion and Analysis of Financial Condition and Results of Operations," and the Corporation's financial reporting process, including the system of internal controls over financial reporting, with management and the independent registered public accounting firm prior to the filing of the Corporation's quarterly report on Form 10-Q or annual report on Form 10-K, as the case may be.
-Also discuss with the independent registered public accounting firm the matters required to be discussed by the relevant professional auditing standards. - b.
+Recommend to the Board whether the disclosures made in "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the audited financial statements should be included in the Company's Form 10-K. Also discuss with the independent registered public accounting firm the matters required to be discussed by the relevant professional auditing standards. - b.
 Keep informed of the progress of management's documentation, testing and evaluation of the Corporation's system of internal control over financial reporting required by the Sarbanes-Oxley Act of 2002 and related regulations, provide oversight to management during the process, and at the conclusion of the process, review a report on the effectiveness of the Corporation's internal control over financial reporting.
 Keep informed of the status of remediation plans, if any, and management actions with respect to the Corporation's internal control over financial reporting. - c.
 Discuss with management the Corporation's earnings press releases (paying particular attention to the use of any "pro forma" or "adjusted" non-GAAP information), as well as the nature of financial information and earnings guidance provided to securities analysts and rating agencies.
 The Committee's discussion in this regard may be general in nature and need not take place in advance of each instance in which the Corporation may provide financial information or earnings guidance. - d.
-Discuss with management the Corporation's major financial risk exposures and the steps management has taken to monitor and control such exposures. - Review, with management, the internal auditors and the independent registered public accounting firm, major issues regarding accounting principles and financial statement presentations, including any significant changes in the Corporation's selection or application of accounting principles, and major issues as to the adequacy of the Corporation's internal controls over financial reporting and any special audit steps adopted in light of material control deficiencies.
+Discuss with management the Corporation's major financial risk exposures and the steps management has taken to monitor and control such exposures. - e.
+Review the "Risk Factors" section of the Corporation's Form 10-K annually and Form 10-Q, as applicable. - f.
+Review, with management, the internal auditors and the independent registered public accounting firm, major issues regarding accounting principles and financial statement presentations, including any significant changes in the Corporation's selection or application of accounting principles, and major issues as to the adequacy of the Corporation's internal controls over financial reporting and any special audit steps adopted in light of material control deficiencies.
 In this regard, the Committee should review and discuss with management and the independent registered public accounting firm reports and analyses prepared and provided by management and/or the independent registered public accounting firm concerning: (i) all critical accounting policies and practices to be used by the Corporation, (ii) significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including all alternative treatments of financial information within generally accepted accounting principles ("GAAP") that have been discussed with management, the ramifications of the use of the alternative disclosures and treatments, and the treatment preferred by the independent registered public accounting firm, (iii) any proposed changes or developments in accounting or financial reporting practices and other significant unusual events and (iv) any other material written communications between the independent registered public accounting firm and management.